pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

         _component_: torchtune.training.FullModelHFCheckpointer

         # directory with the checkpoint files
-        # this should match the output_dir above
+        # this should match the folder you used when downloading the model
         checkpoint_dir: <checkpoint_dir>

         # checkpoint files.
 For the Llama-3.2-3B-Instruct model we have